mushtahid/GEOG5995-Practicals/README.md

 # Agent-Based Model - GEOG5995 Assessment 1
-This repository contains the practicals done as part of the [Programming for Social Science (GEOG5995) Course](https://www.geog.leeds.ac.uk/courses/computing/study/core-python-phd) under the [MSc/PhD CDAS programme](https://datacdt.org) under the School of Geography at the University of Leeds in September 2020.
+This repository contains the practicals done as part of the [Programming for Social Science (GEOG5995) Course](https://www.geog.leeds.ac.uk/courses/computing/study/core-python-phd) under the [MSc/PhD CDAS programme](https://datacdt.org) under the School of Geography at the University of Leeds between September and October 2020.

 The aim of the GEOG5995 was to introduce students to the world of programming, especially with Python.